Nathapons/Nathapons/README.md

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [nuthaponsri@gmail.com](mailto:nuthaponsri@gmail.com)
 * 🧠  I'm learning Go and DevOps skill.
-* 🤝  I'm open to collaborating on Backend developer
+* 🤝  I'm open to collaborating on Fullstack developer

 ### Skills